 Other types of intellectual property rights may apply to your business as well.
 Talking with an expert in this area will highlight all of these for you.

-In the next chapter we are going to take a more detailed look at your legal obligations and protecting your business through pre-planning – Chapter 8: Check Your Legal Obligations and Protect Your Business.
+In the next chapter we are going to take a more detailed look at your legal obligations and protecting your business through pre-planning – Chapter 8: Legal Obligations and Protecting Your Business.

 Legal Obligations & Protecting Your Business

 Depending on where you are and what structure you choose, there are legal obligations that come with starting a business.
 These include registrations for your chosen business structure, licences and insurance – just to name a few.